apidaze/localtunnel_ngrok_example/README.md

 # Limitations

-Audio and text chat works with any WebRTC enabled browser, but our VideoBridge works only with Chrome and Opera.
-We're working on extending to any WebRTC enabled browser.
+Audio and text chat works with any web browser (we use WebRTC or Adobe's Flash RTMFP	), but our VideoBridge works only with Chrome and Opera.
+We're working on extending the video feature to any WebRTC enabled browser.